 Your ceiling fan remote can also accumulate dirt and grime through everyday use.
-It's important to keep your handheld remote clean to prevent the spread of germs.
+Knowing how to clean a ceiling fan remote will help prevent the spread of germs.
 Use the steps below to clean your fan remote:

 - Dampen a cotton round with rubbing alcohol (be careful not to drench the round)